 Traveling is always an adventure.
-A travel agent's job is to make your trip go smoothly.
+A travel agent’s job is to make your trip go smoothly.
 As a travel agent you help people find flights, book hotels, rent cars, find restaurants, set dates and schedules, and try to find the best fares.
 In order to do this you need to be travel saavy, offer quality service, and give reliable hot tips.
 Vacationers depend on the advise of a travel agent.

 In order to become a great travel agent, you have to be able to read your clients wants and needs and have done some traveling yourself.
 For instance, you wouldn’t want to book a backpacking college student into the Ritz Carlton.
 It’s just not a match.

 If you want to be a travel agent, you need to know that your main job is planning other people’s trips.
 This means you do have some desk time.
 You have to send emails, follow up phone calls, and be available for people to speak with you.
 Your job goes beyond finding cheap flights and great local food.
 You also need to know rules on passports, laws, travel taxes, visas, vaccinations, exchange rates, languages, geography, world weather, world news, and local dos and don’ts.
 Remember people may base their whole trip on your advice.
 You better know what you are talking about.